Career and Job Placement Services

 Federal Government (including military)

 The Entrepreneur option of the business program has afforded a number of students with the opportunity to be their own boss.
 Further, students with degrees in welding, manufacturing, or drafting have been able to serve as independent contractors for large corporations or private business owners within their respective fields.
-Whether it is setting up an independently owned and operated body shop or serving as a private pilot, students at PTC have shaped their own future.
+Whether it is setting up an independently owned and operated body shop or serving as a private pilot, students at UA-PTC have shaped their own future.